 Critical evaluation of selected classical models of the social world.
 Includes consideration of the foundations of sociological thought, the content of major classical theories and theory groups, and the socio-cultural settings within which they developed.
 Prerequisite: SOC 210 with C or better or permission of instructor.
 Cr 3.

 This course provides an overview of the process of social research utilizing qualitative methods.
 Topics include the logic and principles of the research process, as well as specific techniques in qualitative research (e.g., writing field notes, conducting interviews, analyzing qualitative data).
 Students will apply research skills in settings outside the classroom.
 Prerequisite: SOC 210 with a grade of C or better or permission of instructor.
 Cr 3.

 SOC 307 Quantitative Research Methods

 This course provides an overview of the social scientific research process, utilizing quantitative methods.
 Students generate research questions and testable hypotheses and analyze a variety of secondary data sources.
 Specific statistical topics include: measures of central tendency, measures of dispersion, t-testing, analysis of variance, cross-tabulation, measures of association, linear regression, and multiple regression.
 The course includes a computer lab component.
-Prerequisites: SOC 210 with a grade of C or better and completion of mathematics proficiency, or permission of instructor.
+Prerequisites: SOC 210 with a grade of C or better and SATM score of 570 or above, Accuplacer QAS score of 263 or above, or 100-level MAT course, or permission of instructor.
 Cr 3.

 SOC 315 Self and Society